ivobeerens-nl/blog/content/blog/2021/06/run-home-assistant-supervised-as-virtual-machine-vm-on-vmware-esxi/index.md

 tags:
   - "home-assistant"
 author: Ivo Beerens
+url: /2021/06/21/run-home-assistant-supervised-as-virtual-machine-vm-on-vmware-esxi/
 ---

+**Updated: August 19, 2023**.
+Debian 11 is not supported any more for running Home Assistant Supervised.
+For a supported configuration, you need Debian 12.
+The steps in this blog are updated to install Home Assistant as Debian 12 VM in VMware ESXi.

 **Updated: December 2, 2022**.
 Debian 10 is not supported any more for running Home Assistant Supervised.
 For a supported configuration, you need Debian 11 (Bullseye).
 The steps in this blog are updated to install Home Assistant as Debian 11 VM in VMware ESXi.